 In the proposed method, context modeling for entropy coding mtt_split_cu_flag is further conditioned on the depth of the current CU, given by

 ctxInc = ( ((widthC > widthA)?
-1:0) + ((heighC > heightL)?
+1:0) + ((heightC > heightL)?
 1:0)) + (3 * (btDepthC <2?
 0 : 1)),

 where widthC and widthA represent the widths of the current CU and above neighboring CU, respectively, and heightC and heightL represent the heights of the current CU and left neighboring CU, respectively, and btDepthC represents the BT depth of the current CU.